Your web browser is outdated and may be insecure

 • where staff are required to wear PPE, considering:

-• where tasks need to continue, introducing flexible working patterns e.g. reducing amount of time spent undertaking tasks in PPE
+• where tasks need to continue, introducing flexible working patterns, for example, reducing amount of time spent undertaking tasks in PPE

 • increasing the frequency of breaks

-• single use PPE which is changed regularly
+• single use PPE that is changed regularly

 • providing additional uniform and opportunities to change uniform

-• introducing flexible working patterns e.g. rotating staff, moving staff to work in cooler areas of a building
+• introducing flexible working patterns, for example, rotating staff or moving staff to work in cooler areas of a building

 • providing staff, particularly those who work night shifts, with advice and support on getting good quality sleep in hot weather/ increased temperatures